allycatty/dcdrop/readme.md

 https://www.dreamcast-talk.com/forum/app.php/page/ryochanpart1

-Also there is of course the wodnerful dreampi project, which is by far the easiest way to get your Dreamcast online with no BBA.
+Also there is of course the wonderful dreampi project, which is by far the easiest way to get your Dreamcast online with no BBA.

 https://dreamcastlive.net/shop/